Chronomancer (supplement)

 Chronomancer is a supplement to the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game.

 Contents

-Chronomancer presents rules for a wizard class that specializes in time-related magic, and presents new spells.
+Chronomancer presents rules for a wizard class which specializes in time-related magic, and presents new spells.

 Publication history

 Chronomancer was originally developed for Mayfair Games.
 In 1991, TSR, Inc. sued Mayfair for violating a trademark agreement made between the two companies in 1984.
 In 1993, TSR "came to another out-of-court agreement with Mayfair.
 Since Mayfair was at the time on their way out of the roleplaying business, they sold the entire Role Aids line to TSR... including some unpublished manuscripts, one of which was to become Chronomancer.
 Chronomancer might have been intended as part of a new magic-user line for Role Aids, spinning out of their Archmagic (1993) box set".

 The Mayfair "manuscript was originally scheduled to be written by Lisa Stevens and Vic Wertz" but after Stevens' freelance contract was bought out by Wizards of the Coast, the project ended up being written by Loren Coleman.
 After TSR bought Mayfair's Role Aids line, Matt Forbeck developed the unpublished manuscript and "brought it more in tune with TSR's publications".
 In August 1995, the supplement was published.